 Chess Strategy for the Tournament Player, 3rd Rev. - Alburt and Palatnick

-About the Chess Strategy for the Tournament Player, 3rd Rev. - Alburt and Palatnick
+About Chess Strategy for the Tournament Player, 3rd Rev. - Alburt and Palatnick.

 The revised edition of the classic that takes the mystery out of long-term planning in chess.
 Chess Strategy for the Tournament Player is the fifth volume in Grandmaster Lev Alburt's Comprehensive Chess Course series.
 Endorsed by world champion Gary Kasparov as revealing "the once-secret Russian method of chess training," this new edition has material on the 2006 Absolute World Championship match between Kramnick and Topalov.